False discovery rate smoothing: FDR smoothing: the basic approach

+which enforces spatial smoothness by penalizing differences in log odds across edges in the graph, and which is closely related to intrinsic conditional autoregressive (CAR) priors.

+This choice is motivated by an analogy with image segmentation in computer vision, a problem domain in which total-variation penalties like that in (\ref{eqn:FLobjective0}) have proven successful and computationally efficient \citep[e.g.][]{rudin:osher:faterni:1992}.
+In our setup, $\boldsymbol\beta$ represents an ``image'' of prior log odds, and an ``image segment'' corresponds to a region of interest where the proportion of signals is elevated versus the background.
+The key difference is that the object being smoothed ($\boldsymbol\beta$) parametrizes a set of weights in a mixture model, rather than a set of means for each pixel in an image.\footnote{To see why ordinary image segmentation does not address the multiple-testing problem, see the examples in Section \ref{subsec:toy_example}.
+Total-variation denoising of the $z$-scores can easily find the region of interest for Example 1, but will fail badly for Example 2 (where the signals are not mean-shifted compared to the null).}

 Following \citet{tibs:taylor:2011}, we rewrite (\ref{eqn:FLobjective0}) in the following way.
 Let $m = |\mathcal{E}|$ be the size of the edge set, and let $D$ be the oriented adjacency matrix of the graph $\mathcal{G}$, which is the $m \times n$ matrix defined as follows.
 If $(j,k), j<k$ is the $i$th edge in $\mathcal{E}$, then the $i$th row of D has a $1$ in position $j$, a $-1$ in position $k$, and a $0$ everywhere else.
-Thus the vector $D \beta$ encodes the set of pairwise first differences between adjacent sites in the log odds of being a signal, and $\sum_{(i,j) \in \mathcal{E}} |\beta_i - \beta_j| = \Vert D \beta \Vert_1$.
+Thus the vector $D \boldsymbol\beta$ encodes the set of pairwise first differences between adjacent sites in the log odds of being a signal, and $\sum_{(i,j) \in \mathcal{E}} |\beta_i - \beta_j| = \Vert D \boldsymbol\beta \Vert_1$.
 We can therefore express the optimization problem as

-This clarifies that the penalty is a composition of two functions applied to $\beta$: a linear transformation composed with the $\ell^1$ norm.
+This clarifies that the penalty is a composition of two functions applied to $\boldsymbol\beta$: a linear transformation composed with the $\ell_1$ norm.

-\paragraph{Using the solution.} The solution to optimization problem (\ref{eqn:FLobjective1}) yields an estimated graph---or in the 2D case, an image---of log odds.
-The $\ell^1$ penalty encourages sparsity in the first differences of the log odds across the edges of the graph.
-As a result, the estimate will partition the nodes of the graph into regions where the log odds are locally constant.
-The nonzero elements in $D \beta$ correspond to jumps where the log odds change sharply.
-This builds spatial structure directly into the prior probabilities in Equations (\ref{eqn:fdrr1}) and (\ref{eqn:fdrr2}).
+\paragraph{Using the solution.} The solution to this optimization problem yields an estimate $\hat{\boldsymbol\beta}$ for the log odds at all sites.
+Because the $\ell_1$ penalty encourages sparsity in the first differences of $\hat{\boldsymbol\beta}$ across the edges of the graph, the estimate will partition the nodes of the graph into regions where the log odds are locally constant.
+Thus the solution to (\ref{eqn:FLobjective0}) builds spatial structure directly into the estimated prior probabilities $\hat{c}_i$ in Equations (\ref{eqn:fdrr1}) and (\ref{eqn:fdrr2}).
 These site-dependent prior probabilities are then used to compute the posterior probability